Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Bias Classifier

-where $\gamma$ is a super parameter.
+} where $\gamma$ is a super parameter.
 The training procedure is given in Algorithm \ref{alg-ht1}.

-We first use numerical experiments to show that the adversarial training can increase the classification power of $B_\F$.
+We first use a simple example to show that the adversarial training can increase the classification power of $B_\F$.
 The accuracies of $\F$, $W_{\F}$, $B_{\F}$ on the test set for three kinds of training methods are given in Table \ref{tab-rem21}, respectively.
+More comprehensive numerical experiments are given in section \ref{sec-exp}.